d2l-ai/d2l-en/chapter_linear-networks/weight-decay.md

 :label:`sec_weight_decay`

-Now that we have characterized the problem of overfitting, we can introduce some standard techniques for regularizing models.
+Now that we have characterized the problem of overfitting, we can introduce our first *regularization* technique.
-Recall that we can always mitigate overfitting by going out and collecting more training data.
+Recall that we can always mitigate overfitting by collecting more training data.
-That can be costly, time consuming, or entirely out of our control, making it impossible in the short run.
+However, that can be costly, time consuming, or entirely out of our control, making it impossible in the short run.
-For now, we can assume that we already have as much high-quality data as our resources permit and focus on regularization techniques.
+For now, we can assume that we already have as much high-quality data as our resources permit and focus the tools at our disposal even when the dataset is taken as a given.

 Recall that in our
 polynomial regression example